-At Burford we recognise our moral, ethical and statutory responsibility to safeguard and promote the welfare of students.
-We endeavour to provide a safe, secure and welcoming environment where young people are respected and valued.
-We promote their health, wellbeing and personal and social development.
-We are alert to the signs of abuse and neglect, and follow procedures to ensure that the students in our care receive effective support, protection and justice.
+At Burford, we recognise our moral, ethical, and statutory responsibility to safeguard and promote the welfare of students.
+We endeavour to provide a safe, secure, and welcoming environment where young people are respected and valued.
+We promote their health, wellbeing, and personal and social development.
+We are alert to the signs of abuse and neglect, and follow procedures to ensure that the students in our care receive effective support, protection, and justice.

 We help to keep students safe by having:

-- an overarching Safeguarding Statement.
+- an overarching Statement on Safeguarding Children

-- an up to date child protection and safeguarding policy.
+- an up-to-date child protection and safeguarding policy.